yandeve1oper/speech_to_text_app/README.md

 ## Project Overview

-Welcome to my simple  speech-to-text app.
+Welcome to my simple  **Speech-To-Text App**.
 I implemented main clean architecture priciples.
 The app code is divided into three layers: data, domain and presentation.
-I used Bloc library for state-management and flutter_sound, just_sound to implement recording and playback features.
+I used **Bloc** library for state-management and **record**, **just_sound** libs to implement recording and playback features.

 ## Setup project:
 1. Copy google-credentials.json to assets folder.